tbarker/5X-Crypto-Security-Guide/README.md

 We will use your phone as the signing device for the **Personal** wallet to avoid an additional device.

-You don't have to use the specific software in the Setup Guide, but do not to use the Safe Vault Web interface for everything.
+You don't have to use the specific software in the Setup Guide, but do not use the Safe Vault Web interface for everything.
 That's how [ByBit lost over a billion dollars](https://www.nccgroup.com/us/research-blog/in-depth-technical-analysis-of-the-bybit-hack/)!

 ### Other Stuff